 One of the major responsibilities of the feet is supporting our body weight.
 The feet are composed of load-bearing structures that are capable of withstanding the stress of running, jumping or most sports activities.
-But, it too has its limits and when we go beyond what is was designed for, foot injuries happen.
+But feet have limits too and when we go beyond what they were designed for then injuries will happen.

 This is a painful heel condition found in child athletes.
 Feet development occurs during our childhood years.
 And an injury may occur when these are subjected to repeated abuse from sports activities before it is fully developed.
 The heel growth plate is one of the last structures in the feet to mature.
 And child athletes are at high risk for developing heel injuries because of this.